ngolebiewski/CS50SQL-final-project-ng/project/DESIGN.md

 ## Dev notes

-* When using own machine, make the CLI output pretty with `.mode column` and `.headers on`
+* When using own machine, make the CLI output pretty with `.mode column` and `.headers on` via https://www.sqlite.org/cli.html section 5.